JacketsOnline - Where Collins, Georgia Tech stand as mid-May approaches

 Florida State, Boston College, and Clemson currently make up the top three recruiting classes in the conference.
 Florida State has 9 commitments, BC has 11, and Clemson has just four so far.

-With their next commitment, Georgia Tech will have the chance to jump Virginia Tech and UNC to leap into 4th in the ACC.
+With their next commitment, Georgia Tech could have the chance to jump Virginia Tech and UNC to leap into 4th in the ACC.

 For more details on the Rivals rankings formula, click here.